 Now that you understand the basic components, the publishing process should make more sense.
 You need to:

-Create an adapter.
+Create an host.

 Deploy the embed code from your dev environment to your dev test site.

 Create a library and assign it to the dev environment you created.